Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Invest in data and technology infrastructure.

-Netflix is now building its own advertising technology platform, rolling out first-party ad tech in Canada and planning expansion to the U.S. in 2025.
-This vertical integration strategy reduces reliance on third parties while creating new revenue streams.
-Similarly, you should look for ways your business can seize opportunities to expand its offerings and provide something unique.
+Netflix has also built its own advertising technology platform, launching its in-house ad tech solution in the United States and Canada in 2025 after rolling it out in select international markets.
+This vertical integration strategy reduces reliance on third-party vendors while opening new revenue streams.
+Similarly, look for ways your business can seize opportunities to expand its offerings and deliver something competitors can’t easily replicate.

 Focus on customer experience over competition.